 Tom Leggett, Crash Test Engineer at Thatcham Research added, ‘Safety is paramount.
 The issue we had with the previous radios was that if you tried to communicate with someone you couldn’t necessarily understand what they were trying to say.
 With the new system, when someone calls you, it’s possible to hear what they are saying instantly and with clarity.’

-Alex said, ’EARS PLC has been a good radio provider to work with.
+Alex said, ’EARS PLC has been a good two-way radio provider to work with.
 They came in and worked closely with our IT department to set up a demonstration, set up the radios in practice and test them.
 By the time we got hold of them, it was literally a case of plug and play.’

 He added, ‘The performance has been good and we may be looking at extra access points to allow further coverage across the site.
 The ability to be able to contact a colleague over the road and know they are there would be beneficial.’